ARM-software/CMSIS_5/CMSIS/NN/README.md

 ### Compiler options
 Default optimization level is Ofast.
 Please change according to project needs.
 Just bear in mind it will impact performance.

+The compiler option '-fomit-frame-pointer' is enabled by default at -O and higher.
+With no optimization level you may need to specifiy '-fomit-frame-pointer' as a minimum.

 The compiler option '-fno-builtin' does not utilize optimized implementations of e.g. memcpy and memset, which are heavily used by CMSIS-NN.
 It can significantly downgrade performance.
 So this should be avoided.
 The compiler option '-ffreestanding' should also be avoided as it enables '-fno-builtin' implicitly.